chetanjain2099/portfolio/README.md

 ## Hosting Details

-I have successfully hosted this portfolio website on **Cloudflare Pages**.
-Cloudflare Pages offers an efficient, scalable, and fast solution for hosting static websites.
+I have successfully hosted this portfolio website on **Cloudflare Pages** which offers an efficient, scalable, and fast solution for hosting static websites.